nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 If you type `countdown`, you can see the countdown of all the unfinished deadlines tasks and all the upcoming exam events.

-The remaining date is printed in ascending order.
+The item with the closest date will be printed first.

 All the unfinished deadlines will be printed before all the upcoming exams.

 Format: `countdown`